ITU-BDSA23-GROUP19/Chirp/docs/report.md

 ####Chirp.Core.Tests

-The Chirp.Core tests consists unit tests.
-The unit tests are for creation of the AuthorDTO and CheepDTO objects.
+The Chirp.Core tests consists of unit tests.
+The unit tests are for the creation of the AuthorDTO and CheepDTO objects.
 The AuthorDTO tests checks whether or not it is possible to create an AuthorDTO object, and the CheepDTO tests checks similarly if it is possible to create a CheepDTO.

 ####Chirp.Infrastructure.Tests

 The Chirp.Infrastructure tests consist unit tests matching AuthorRepository, CheepRepository and FollowRepository tests.
-Each repository respectively gets tested for whether the repositories function as intended.
-For example, for the AuthorRepository, it tests whether or not it is possible to create the repository itself, to find an existing Author in the repository, can't have an Author of the same name, to create or delete an Author in the repository, and to find a non-existing Author in repository.
+Each repository gets tested for whether the repositories function as intended.
+For example, for the AuthorRepository, it tests whether or not it is possible to create the repository itself, to find an existing Author in the repository, that you can't have Authors of the same name, to create or delete an Author in the repository, and to find a non-existing Author in repository.

 ####Chirp.Web.Tests

 The Chirp.Web tests consist of integration tests.
-They each tests the way our app functions, i.e. whether or not it is possible to see the timelines themselves (both private and public), and to see the first page on either timeline correctly.
+They each test the way our app functions, i.e. whether or not it is possible to see the timelines themselves (both private and public), and to see the first page on either timeline correctly.

 # Ethics

 ## License

-State which software license you chose for your application.

 We use an MIT License for our code.

 ## LLMs, ChatGPT, CoPilot, and others

 During the development of this project, we have at times used ChatGPT to figure out why the code was not working as we thought it would or how to fix functionality that did not work as intended.
 ChatGPT has been good at detecting where the faults have been and what we might need to change but actually doing the change and creating a solution was a bigger challenge for the LLM.
 Mainly we have used the information about the mistakes to further research for more in depth explanations of the APIs or method calls we have used.
-This way we created the solution ourselves but ChatGPT helped us understand where the fault were.
+This way we created the solution ourselves but ChatGPT helped us understand where the problem was.